DW-Scientist/covid_journey_germany/README.md

   - Which vaccines are preferred in Germany?
   - How many cases will we have at the end of July?

+Please make sure you install all the elements from element 4 `requirements.txt`.
+You need this to make the `plotly`charts visible.

 3. **A pics directory**
 This directory just contains the pictures which I extracted from the Jupyter Notebook to put them into the medium article.